plantbreeding/BrAPI/Specification/Studies/GetObservationUnitsByObservationVariableIds.md

 Retrieve all plots where there are measurements for the given observation variables.

+observationTimestamp should be ISO8601 format with timezone: YYYY-MM-DDThh:mm:ss+hhmm

 ### Get Observation Units by observation variable ids [GET]

 + Parameters